pustotnik/zenmake/docs/commands.rst

 configure
     Configures project.
-In most cases you don't need to call this command explicit.
+In most cases you don't need to call this command directly.
 Command ``build`` will call this command itself if necessary.
     This command processes most of values of :ref:`buildconf<buildconf>`.
     So any changes in :ref:`buildconf<buildconf>` leads to call of this command.